-Museums+Tech 2022 will be held at the British Library on November 16.
+Museums+Tech 2022 will be held at One Birdcage Walk on November 11.

 2020 saw cultural heritage organisations produce a multitude of digital responses to events such as the Covid-19 pandemic, the Black Lives Matter movement, and the ongoing climate crisis (some of which were presented at our 2020 conference).